mcree/teams-docker/README.md

 `./teams-docker NAME [ARGS]`

-Where NAME is an uniqe identifier of the Teams instance.
+Where NAME is a uniqe identifier of the Teams instance.

 General steps taken by the `teams-docker` script: